Citytv: Early beginnings

 The licence of the original Citytv station, granted the callsign of CITY-TV by the CRTC, was awarded in Toronto on November 25, 1971, by Channel Seventy-Nine Ltd., which consisted of – among others – Phyllis Switzer, Moses Znaimer, Jerry Grafstein and Edgar Cowan.
 The four principal owners raised over $2 million to help start up the station, with Grafstein raising about 50% of the required funds, Znaimer raising around 25%, and the remainder being accrued by Switzer and Cowan.
 CITY-TV began broadcasting on September 28, 1972, for the first time using the "Citytv" brand and initially operated as an independent station, and its transmitter operated at an effective radiated power of 31 kW.
+It began operation using UHF channel 79.
 The station operated from studio facilities located at 99 Queen Street East, near Church Street, at the former Electric Circus nightclub.

 The station lost money early on, and was in debt by 1975.
 Multiple Access Ltd. (the owners of CFCF-TV in Montreal) purchased a 45% interest in the station, and sold its stake to CHUM Limited, the parent company of CKVR-TV in Barrie, Ontario, in 1978.

 On May 1, 1976, the station's main transmitter began broadcasting at 208 kW from the CN Tower.
 The station switched channel allocations on July 1, 1983, moving to UHF channel 57, the result of Industry Canada's decision to reassign frequencies corresponding to high-band UHF channels 70 to 83 to the new AMPS mobile phone systems as a result of a CCIR international convention in 1982.

 In 1981, CITY was purchased outright by CHUM with the sale of Moses Znaimer's interest in the station.
 Znaimer remained with the station as an executive until 2003, when he retired from his management role but continued to work with the station on some production projects.
 CITY and the other CHUM-owned television properties moved their operations to the company's headquarters at 299 Queen Street West in May 1987, which became one of the most recognizable landmarks in the city.
 On March 30, 1998, CHUM launched CablePulse 24 (CP24), a local cable news channel whose programming used anchors from and featured reports filed by CITY-TV's news staff, rebroadcasts of the station's CityPulse newscasts and select programming from CITY and other CHUM stations.